 We monitor our visa license very carefully to ensure we fully comply with UKVI regulations at all times.
 In the unlikely event that we lose our licence, contingency plans would be discussed with Université Paris Dauphine - PSL.
-The issue we encountered during 2022-23 academic year, linked to the change of institution's status, was addressed and resolved in a timely manner.
-For the 2023-24 academic year, majority of our Year 1 and Year 3 students have started their studies on a Student visa, with no delays at the beginning of the year, which made it possible for all students to start their studies on campus and in person.
+For the 2024-25 academic year, majority of our Year 1 and Year 3 students have started their studies on a Student visa, with no delays at the beginning of the year, which made it possible for all students to start their studies on campus and in person.